timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

 In the commercial version of Spring Cloud Gateway we define routes in a Kubernetes resource called `SpringCloudGatewayRouteConfig`.
 Let's define routes for both the product and order services.

-These routes are simple in that they just have a path predicate to define what path to the gateway will route the requests to the services and then uses a filter to strip those paths from the request before it'ss routed to the downstream services.
+These routes are simple in that they just have a path predicate to define what path to the gateway will route the requests to the services and then uses a filter to strip those paths from the request before it's routed to the downstream services.

 ```editor:append-lines-to-file
 file: ~/config/gateway/gateway-route-config.yaml